neutronimaging/nGITool/fileindexing.md

 The basic indexing is used for single file scan.
 Here, you can use the parameters step to jump over some phase step images to speed up processing during tuning

 ![BasicIndexing](figures/basicindexing.svg)

+## Tomography
+A nGI tomography can be done in two ways:
+1. Perform a phase scan before moving to the next angle.
+2. Perform a tomography scan before moving the grating to the next phase step.

+The _stride_ parameter helps to index the phase steps in the second case and is set to the number of projections in the tomography.